ritual-net/infernet-container-starter/projects/onnx-iris/container/README.md

 }
 ```

-The response corresponds to the model's prediction for each of the classes:
+The values correspond to the model's prediction for each of the classes:

 ```python
 ['setosa', 'versicolor', 'virginica']
 ```

-In this case, the model predicts that the input corresponds to the class `virginica`with
+In this case, the model predicts that the input corresponds to the class `virginica` with
 a probability of `0.9845937490463257` (~98.5%).

 ## Next steps